-It is true that sometimes empire-making begins in a fit of self-forgetfulness, for temporary purposes of safety or trade, but soon, very soon, it becomes wilful and unscrupulous empire-build-Empires built and made have maintained and managed and fresh territories added to it.
-Sometimes, however, empires based on fraud and maintained by force, have the knack of awakening the political consciousness subject peoples.
-Political domination economic exploitation.
-Economic exploitation leads to dirt, disease and distress, until they drive even the meekest people earth to rebellion, passive or active, and create the desire for freedom.
+Political subjection is the punishment of social evils and national crimes, but once imposed, it adds to their volume and intensity.
+It effectively checks any rejuvenation or reconstruction.
+It accentuates social evils and weaknesses.
+It leads to poverty in all its subject peoples.
+Political domination leads to economic exploitation.
+Economic exploitation leads to dirt. disease and distress, until they drive even the meekest people on earth to rebellion, passive or active, and create the desire for freedom.
 The rulers resent this.
-At first they try to crush this spirit for emancipation out of existence by ridicule and contempt, or by ignoring it altogether.
-Then comes the stage of control, which is followed by a policy of repression cum conciliation leading to cunning and fraud, chicanery and charlatanism.
-The struggle goes on.
-The Imperialists divide themselves into two parties: (a) The advocates of pure rorce and no nonsense; (b) The liberals who trot out the plea of trusteeship by convincing the 'wards' inside, and the world outside, that the people are unfit to rule themselves, and that the best interests of the ruled themselves demand a never-ending continuance of the trusteesnip.
-Certain theoretical conditions are laid down, the fulfilment of which might lead to the ending of the period of trusteeship, but the actual policy is directed to check and prevent the fulfilment of these conditions, and thus a vicious circle created by which both the people affected and the world at large are deceived.
-Want of literacy, lack of social purity and social solidarity, the existence of depressed and suppressed classes, the low nature of private and public morality, and incapacity to build arms, to lead armies and to organise scientific defence, all these are trumped up as justifying a denial of freedom; every effort is at the same time made to perpetuate these disqualifications.
+At first they try to crush this spirit for emancipation out of existence by ridicule and contempt or by ignoring it altogether.
+Then comes the stage of control, which is followed by a policy of repression cum conciliation leading to cunning and fraud, chicanery and charlatanism. struggle goes on.
+The Imperialists divide themselves into two parties. (a) The advocates of pure force and no nonsense. (b) The liberals who trot out the plea of trusteeship by convincing the 'wards' inside, and the world outside, that the people are unfit to rule themselves, and that the best interests of the ruled themselves demand a never-ending continuance of the trusteeship.
+Certain conditions are laid down, the fulfilment of which might lead to the ending of the period of trusteeship.
+Actual policy is directed to check and prevent the fulfilment of these conditions, and thus a vicious circle is created by which both the people affected and the world at large are deceived.
+Want of literacy, lack of social purity and social solidarity, the existence of depressed and suppressed classes, the low nature of private and public morality, and incapacity to build arms, to lead armies and to organise scientific defence, all are used as justifications for the denial of freedom; every effort is at the same time made to perpetuate these disqualifying conditions.
 The subject people are declared deficient in character, which alone is said to enable people to rule themselves, or to deal fairly as between one class and another.
 The lesson of their own domestic history or that of other peoples is clean forgotten by the ruling race, and great point is made of the so-called backward condition of the aspiring nation.
-It is declared from housetops that these people have got into the slough of slave-mentality: they hug their chains; they love their ignorance; they adore their poverty; they are devoted to dirt, disease and distress; they are afraid of freedom, and they hate the classes which cry for liberty and raise the standard of revolt against established absolutism, entrenched foreign autocracy, and personified exploitation. the curse of political subjection and economic bondage that the slaves themselves fail to recognize that the only way to develop a character for self-government and a free life is to break their chains and throw off the voke.
-Such is the process of imperial hypnotism and of sophisticated, wellorganised and well-planned propaganda that the subjects themselves, while disgusted with their chained life, are yet afraid of freedom.
+It is cried from house-tops that these people have got into the slough of slavementality; they hug their chains; they love their ignorance; they adore their poverty; they are devoted to dirt, disease and distress; they are afraid of freedom, and they hate the classes which cry for liberty and raise the standard of revolt against established absolutism, entrenched foreign autocracy, and personified exploitation.
+Such is the curse of political subjection and economic bondage, that the slaves themselves fail to recognise that the only way to develop a character for self-government and a free life is to break their chains and throw off the yoke.
+Such is the process of Imperial hypnotism and of sophisticated, well-organised and well-planned propaganda that the subjects themselves while disgusted with their chained life are yet afraid of freedom.
 Thus things keep moving in a vicious circle until Nemesis overtakes all and starts a fresh chapter in history.